JeffreyDevelops/Liqui-planner/README.md

 # liqui-planner
 This project has been made during the process of learning javascript!
+(German project)